 Basra War Cemetery (British)

 Basra War Cemetery began as a small civil burial ground and was greatly enlarged during the First World War.
-It became one of the principal Commonwealth cemeteries in southern Iraq, reflecting evacuations from the Tigris–Euphrates fronts, base-hospital deaths in Basra, and later interwar/WWII burials including an RAF/civilian plot.
+It became one of the principal Commonwealth cemeteries in southern Iraq, reflecting evacuations from the Tigris–Euphrates fronts, base-hospital deaths in Basra, and later interwar/WWII burials including an RAF plot.
+Other burials include Turkish POWs, Soviet pilots and Russian refugees and Polish soldiers.

 Quick Information